The Value of 12-Step Programs and Other Peer Support Groups in Dual Diagnosis Treatment

 While dual diagnosis treatment relies heavily on the expertise of clinicians who can deploy cutting-edge interventions, peer support programs often play a central role in healing for those struggling with mental illness and a co-occurring mental health disorder.
 The most well-known of these programs are, of course, 12-step programs such as Alcoholics Anonymous and Narcotics Anonymous.
 However, there are also newer formats, like SMART Recovery, that offer a different structure and philosophy than traditional 12-step groups.
 The wide variety of groups available today gives your loved one the freedom to connect with a program that speaks to them based on their own needs and beliefs.

-While the details of peer support programs may differ, all are built on the basic premise of people in addiction recovery giving and receiving support while sharing their struggles and wisdom in a safe, non-clinical environment.
+While the details of peer support programs may differ, all are built on the basic premise of people in substance use disorder recovery giving and receiving support while sharing their struggles and wisdom in a safe, non-clinical environment.
 Your loved one will be drawn out of isolation and invited to join a community of people who understand what they are going through.
 Here, your loved one can explore their experiences and follow a shared path of recovery while staying accountable to and learning from others who are on the same journey.
 As one research cohort writes in Social Work in Public Health:

 [These groups] encourage bonding with other members, providing structure and a sense of goal directedness; the provision of behavioral norms about and role models for how to work toward abstinence; the development and engagement in non-substance-related activities that are rewarding and can take the place of substance-related activities; and the development of more effective coping skills with an associated increase in self-efficacy.